CorradoMotta/ASV_interface/README.md

 **NOTE**: The following instructions are valid for Windows.
 However, the installation process should be similar on Linux and Mac systems as well.

 Qt Creator 5.15.2 should be installed with full package and MingW as compiler.
-You can use the online installer available in https://www.qt.io/download in the open source section.
+You can use the online installer, by visiting the Qt [website](https://www.qt.io/download), which is available in the open source section.
 After log in with your credentials, go to custom installation.
-Expand Qt menu, select Qt 5.15.2, the minimum set of modules that should be selected in the list are:
+Expand Qt menu, select Qt 5.15.2.
+There, the minimum set of modules that should be checked in the tree list are:

 1. MinGW 64bit.
-2. Sources (This is not mandatory but useful if you want to access the source code)
+2. Sources[^1]
 3. Qt Network Authorization for the use of plugins such as map
 4. Qt Charts
 6. Qt Debug information files
 7. In developer and Designer tools > OpenSSL (the whole package)

+[^1]: The sources package is not mandatory, but very useful if you want to access the source code.

+<a name="github"></a>
+### GitHub and the repository

+The easiest way to install this interface on your local computer is by using `git` commands.
+Git bash for windows is available at their [website](https://gitforwindows.org/) and can be used to interact with the remote repository, here on GitHub.
+Once installed, open the Git bash terminal, navigate to the location where you want to install the interface and simply run:

+`$ git clone <link_to_repo>`

+The updated "link_to_repo" can be found on the "Code" green box on the top right of the main GitHub page of this repository.
+Click on the down arrow, select the method for cloning (HTTPS is enough in this case) and copy the link.
+After the command is executed, the entire code is cloned in your local machine.
+By using `$ git status` you can check if your version is up to date or not.
+Check the git page for more information and commands.

+The development of this interface is managed by using the __GitHub issues__.
+Go to the `Issues` section to see all open issues.
+You can also visualize all closed issues, where there are information on each of the added feature as well as all the related commits.
+For each issue, a new branch is opened, which will be merged to master when the issue is completed.
+The branch is always named with prefix "Feature" or "Bugfix" followed by a slash and then the issue name.
+For example, <__Feature/integrate controller__>.
+To see all merged branches, go to `Pull request - Closed` section.

+Note that also the commit message follows a template containing a title, a list of changes and the issue number to be correctly linked to the issue.

 <a name="openssl"></a>
 ### OpenSSL